lambdamikel/picoram2090/README.md

 the Microtronic design.

-As for write requests, the situation is much simpler - we have a clear signal in form of the WE signal gowing low when to update the C array holding the memory contents.
+As for write requests, the situation is much simpler - we have a clear signal in form of the WE signal going low when to update the C array holding the memory contents.
 When this happens, PicoRAM simply stores the current 4bit value on the data lines (`L1`, `L2`, `L4`, `L8`) into its memory C array.